pviotti/hybris/README.md

 Hybris is the prototype of a Java storage library which implements the hybrid cloud based data storage described in [\[1\]][1].

-Hybris code base is composed by two main modules: MdStore and KvStore, the first being a thin wrapper layer of the metadata storage engine (i.e. Zookeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services.
+Hybris code base is composed by two main modules: MdsManager and KvsManager, the first being a thin wrapper layer of the metadata distributed storage service (i.e. Zookeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services - currenlty it supports Amazon S3, Google Cloud Storage, Rackspace Cloudfiles and Windows Azure Blob.

-In this context, the Hybris library exposes a simple set of APIs and coordinates the two modules in order to achieve these general goals:
+In this context, Hybris exposes a simple set of APIs and coordinates the two modules in order to provide guarantees of data availability and integrity, byzantine fault tolerance and vendor lock-in avoidance.

- * data availability
- * data integrity
- * byzantine fault tolerance
- * vendor lock-in avoidance

 For information about technical requirements and development please refer to the [development info wiki page][2].